mhassan1a/day_01_exercise_intro/README.md

 ### Task 2: Setting up vscode for python development
 - Open visual studio code.
 It installed on HRZ machines.
 If you are using your own computer download it i.e. from https://code.visualstudio.com/ .
-And install it.
+Install it.
 - Click on the extensions tab or press `Ctrl+Shift+X`.
 Install the `Python` and `Remote-SSH` extensions.
 Choose the versions provided by Microsoft.
 - Make the Miniconda interpreter your default in vscode by pressing `Ctrl+Shift+P`.
 A terminal opens.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.